 Dockery v.
 Cain.
 We are assisting with the appeal of an adverse decision regarding the terrible conditions of confinement of another Mississippi prison.

 Marshall Project v.
 MDOC & MTC.
-We represent the Marshall Project, a renowned investigative news organization focusing on criminal justice issues, in litigation over its effort to obtain records regarding operations of Mississippi’s private prison contractor.
+We represented the Marshall Project, a renowned investigative news organization focusing on criminal justice issues, in litigation over its effort to obtain records regarding operations of Mississippi’s private prison contractor.
+The court ordered the records to be disclosed.

 Protest Support.
 We provided legal observers in support of Black Lives Matter protesters in Mississippi in the months after the George Floyd killing.